ridhamariyam/OLX-clone/README.md

+# OLX Clone App

+This project is a React based web application that emulates the functionality of the popular online classifieds platform OLX.
+The app uses Firebase as the database to store and retrieve data.

+## Features

+- **User Authentication** - Register, log in, and manage user profiles.

+- **Product Listings** - Create, edit, and delete ads for products.

+- **Product Search and Filter** - Search for specific products and filter listings based on various criteria.

+- **Real-time Updates** - Leveraging Firebase, the app provides real-time updates on product listings and user interactions.

+- **User Interactions** - Users can interact with listings, express interest, and contact sellers.

+## Technologies Used

+- **React** - JavaScript library for building user interfaces.

+- **Firebase** - Real-time database for storing and retrieving data.

+Feel free to explore the OLX Clone App , To Run follow below given instructions which is offcial documentation from React.

+## Installation

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

+Clone the repository and switch to directory.
 In the project directory, you can run:

 ### `npm start`